Reiryoku-Technologies/Mida-Playground/README.md

-# Mida Plugin Template
+# Mida Playground
-A Mida plugin template.
+A Mida plugin for paper trading and backtesting.